From helping a homebuyer make a well-rounded decision to lobbying for economic vitality, a good real estate agent is committed to the big picture.

 “It’s about jobs.
 If our community isn’t healthy with jobs, people can’t afford to buy houses.
 The film industry brings a lot of money into our community, anything from buying houses to buying sandwiches,” Wainio said.

 “This is where we chose to raise our children because it was a steady career.
 We had a studio, a great film crew base, vendors that worked with shows that came in.
-It was a very well-oiled machine,” Cindy said.
+It was a very well-oiled machine,” Cindi said.

 Neil has already decided if the industry relocates to another state with incentives, he will follow.
-Cindy works as a nurse and medical coordinator in the industry, but she also owns and operates Pizzazz, a florist and gift shop in Porters Neck, which she would close if the couple moves.
+Cindi works as a nurse and medical coordinator in the industry, but she also owns and operates Pizzazz, a florist and gift shop in Porters Neck, which she would close if the couple moves.

 Some of the issues the Realtors discussed are more directly tied to the real estate industry, like their support of House Bill 519.
 The bill, co-sponsored by Hamilton, would expand the North Carolina Rate Bureau’s rate-making process to include more than one projection model when determining risk associated with homeowners insurance.